Lisbeth Salander: Personality

 The survivor of a traumatic childhood, Salander is highly introverted and asocial, and has difficulty connecting to people and making friends.
-She is particularly hostile to men who abuse women, and takes special pleasure in exposing and punishing them.
+She is particularly hostile to men who abuse women and takes special pleasure in exposing and punishing them.
 This is representative of Larsson's personal views and a major theme throughout the entire series.
-In the series, Blomkvist speculates that Salander might be on the spectrum.
+In the series, Blomkvist speculates that Salander might be on the autism spectrum.
 Her mental state is never definitively described, an ambiguity that many antagonists in the series try to use against her: her sexually abusive public guardian, Nils Bjurman, describes her as "a sick, murderous, insane fucking person", while her one-time jailer Dr. Peter Teleborian describes her as "paranoid", "psychotic", "obsessive", and an "egomaniacal psychopath".

 On the other hand, Larsson stated that he thought that she might be looked upon as something of an unusual kind of sociopath, due to her traumatic life experiences and inability to conform to social norms.

 In the book The Psychology of the Girl with the Dragon Tattoo, on the question "Is Salander a psychopath?", Melissa Burkley, Ph.D. and Dr. Stephanie Mullins-Sweatt write: "Although Salander is antagonistic and violent, she doesn't appear to lack a conscience, which is the hallmark trait of a psychopath.
 While she may not always follow society's rules, she does have her own set of moral principles that abide by a code of right and wrong."

-At the end of the third book in the series Salander is declared sane and competent:
+At the end of the third book in the series, Salander is declared sane and competent:

 Writers have described Salander as a "fiercely unconventional and darkly kooky antiheroine", a "superhero", a "misfit", and "an androgynous, asocial, bisexually active... loner who makes a living as a computer hacker..."
 Jennie Punter in Queen's Quarterly wrote that "the diminutive, flat-chested, chain-smoking, tattoo-adorned, anti-social, bisexual, genius computer hacker Lisbeth Salander" has become "one of the most compelling characters in recent popular fiction".